yeqown/rpc/README.md

 # rpc (json-rpc 2.0)

-remote procedure call over TCP, only support json-rpc 2.0.
+remote procedure call over TCP and HTTP(Post & json-body only), only support json-rpc 2.0.

 > Note: Currently, tests are inadequate 0.0, I'll do this quickly